Skip to main content

 The image displays a portion of C programming code for initializing a Basic Software Platform (BSP).
 It includes function definitions, variable declarations, and memory instructions, focusing on setting up LED control registers and their configuration parameters.

-Selective interleaving of source and disassembly
+Selective interleaving of source and disassembly code

 The Source Code Viewer's most valuable feature for embedded firmware development is its inline disassembly view.
+Users can expand every code line to reveal the instructions a compiler generated for the line.

-Users can expand every code line to reveal the instructions the compiler generated for this line.
-In contrast to traditional disassembly views, the inline disassembly immediately identifies all associated instructions, even when they are placed in non-contiguous blocks.
-With inline disassembly users can check and verify the compiler's code generation.
+In contrast to traditional disassembly views, the inline disassembly view immediately identifies all associated instructions, even when they are placed in non-contiguous blocks.
+With the inline disassembly view, users can check and verify code generated by a compiler.

-Moreover, users can selectively step through complex expressions at the instruction level to trace the exact behavior in critical situations.
+Moreover, users can selectively step through complex expressions at the instruction level to trace exact behavior in critical situations.

 A screenshot of assembly code displayed on a tablet screen.
 The code shows a function labeled "BSP_Init" with various assembly instructions, including loading and storing values, and operations on specific registers.
 Key lines are highlighted in color for emphasis.